Everything You Need to Know About How to Order Food in Spain

 There are lots of different kinds of eateries in Spain.
 Tascas, bodegas and tabernas are taverns; cervecerias are pubs; comedors are dining rooms; ventas or mesones are inns; asadores specialize in grilled meats; and marisquerias are seafood restaurants.

-If talk of chilled gazpacho, sugary churros and salted bacalao has you wishing you had a Spanish menu in your hands, why not book a place on the Grand Tour of Spain & Portugal itinerary with some of Iberia’s greatest hits playing in the background.
+If talk of chilled gazpacho, sugary churros and salted bacalao has you wishing you had a Spanish menu in your hands, why not book a place on the Easy Pace Spain itinerary with some of Iberia’s greatest hits playing in the background.
 Here’s a playlist to get you started:

 LIKED THIS POST?
 SHARE WITH YOUR COMMUNITY